-This Gluten Free Pizza Crust is my favorite to use for a pizza base.
-It’s hearty, flavorful and sturdy enough to be loaded up with toppings.
-It’s also great as a flatbread or naan replacement alongside your favorite curry, soup or stew, and more.
+This Gluten Free Pizza Crust also makes a great flatbread or naan replacement alongside your favorite curry, soup or stew, and more.
 Need I say more?
-Or did I have you at curry? 🙂
+Or did I have you at curry?

 I love pizza.
 I love it with a passion.
 Yet I never feel that great after ordering take out of DiGornio’s, and decided there had to be a better way.
 Most gluten-free crusts back then tasted gross and still hurt my stomach.
 Gluten sensitivity is a real thing!